RhizomeDB/spec/README.md

 #### 4.1.2.1 Implicit CID

-Each tuple within a fact also has an implied [CID][content addressing].
+Each fact has an implied [CID][content addressing].
 This behaves as an index on all facts.
 Being derived from the hash of the fact means that the CID can always be rederived.

 ``` typescript
 type CidIndex = {[Cid]: Fact}
 ```

 As described in the section on [time], causal relationships are one way of representing order.
-This is the RECOMMENDED ordering mechanism since including hashes a priori implies a happened-after relationship (assuming no known hash cycles).
+This is the RECOMMENDED ordering mechanism since including hashes a priori implies a happened-after relationship.[^assuption]

+[^assumption]: Assuming a [cryptographic hash function][CHF].

 Using the "sky is blue" example above, how would that be updated for the evening?